 The grand Eurail train adventure across Europe is done.
 Complete.
 Finished.
 Finito.
-We used our last train pass to travel from Seville to Malaga, which is where we are now.
+Our last train pass was used to travel from Seville to Malaga, which is where we are now.
 We didn’t really know what to expect of Malaga, but it is beautiful.
-We are enjoying temps in the low 80’s and fantastic sea breezes.
+We’re enjoying the temps in the low 80’s and fantastic sea breezes.
 Malaga, it’s where the desert meets the sea.

 We traveled for a total of eights weeks with Eurail.
 We were on the move and we moved fast from one destination to the next with the occasional respite in between, such as our two-week stop in picturesque Ljubljana.

 We landed in Lisbon on June 29, then traveled to Lagos where we spent eight days basking in the warmth of the sun before we returned to Lisbon and boarded a flight to Brussels.
 And, that’s where the grand adventure began.
 Nine countries and fourteen destinations in eight weeks.
 Whew!

 Here’s a quick recap of our Eurail itinerary and a bit of reflection from each destination:

 - Brussels: La Grand Place in the heart of the historic center and 1€ waffles!